The Use of Inorganic Components in Potting Mixes

 4. Mixing and adjusting ratios: Once you have selected the appropriate inorganic components, start by mixing them in the recommended ratios for your specific plants.
 You may need to adjust the ratios based on your growing conditions or the specific needs of your plants.

-Inorganic Components In Potting Mixes
+Inorganic Components in Potting Mixes

 Use of Inorganic Components in Potting Mixes